Sunday, May 26, 2013

 I felt like I was as ready to go for the star party as I could be.
 Not that there wasn’t one living room elephant sized question in my mind: Would the Edge work with the Meade f/3.3 reducer I use for video imaging?
 What I’d read on the Internet seemed to suggest the 3.3 would work fine with a small chip camera like the Xtreme, but I wasn’t able to find a definitive black and white answer to my question.
 Nevertheless, I resisted packing Celeste in the truck as a backup.
 Instead, I tossed in the eyepiece case.
 If the Edge wouldn’t focus with the reducer, I’d go visual.

 Departure morning Thursday was easy.
 I’d packed Miss Van Pelt, the 4Runner, the night before.
 All I had to do was grab a cuppa Joe and my suitcase and say goodbye to Miss Dorothy.
-Which was the only bad part.
 The Spring Scrimmage is simple and informal.
 There are no talks, vendors, or prizes.
 Dorothy thought it was one best suited to the hardcore observers and that she’d sit out this Deep South.

 The good thing was that with so few of us on the field there was no competition for power outlets.
 With my new 100-foot Walmart extension cord plugged into one, I’d be able to run everything except the camera—mount, computer, dew heaters—on AC.
 I prefer to run the Xtreme on a battery in the interest of getting the cleanest video possible.